jaewon1013/ci5301/chang-chen-ci5301-syllabus-2016-fall.md

 *Digital literacies* is defined as "the capabilities which fit someone for living, learning and working in a digital society" ([Jisc, 2014](https://www.jisc.ac.uk/full-guide/developing-digital-literacies)).
 It looks beyond functional ICT skills to describe a richer set of digital behaviors, practices and identities.
 This course aims to help students develop vital digital literacies in the professions of business, marketing, education, etc. We will be guided by the following themes and questions.

-### Computer Literacy and Proficiency and Business Software
+### Computer Literacy and Business Software

 - How should educators prepare students for the necessary computer literacy skills (e.g., word processing, presentation, data analysis software, web browsing, etc.) needed in their personal and professional lives?
-- How should the fields of education and business address the changing role of client based software applications to web based applications?
+- How should the fields of education and business address the changing role of client-based software applications to web based applications?
+- How could educators and business professionals harness the power of information technologies to effectively communicate ideas?

-### Computer Supported Collaborative Work in Business and Education
+### Computer Supported Collaborative Work

 - How are communication tools like email, instant messaging, and SMS converging?
 - How is mobile computing shaping the way businesses function?